 - Write legibly and clearly, using simple language.

 - Be sure to note accurate dates and times.

 5. Presentation Skills

-Effective presentation skills are most applicable during “handover”—when you are transferring patient care to another nurse.
+Effective presentation skills are most applicable during “handover”—when you are transferring patient care to another nurse or other healthcare providers.
 These skills will also help you demonstrate your knowledge and expertise clearly in a variety of workplace settings, such as presenting at conferences, participating in job interviews, giving case reports to physicians, and more.
 It’s a good idea to: